flyconnectome/coding-club/2026-02-05_connectivity_clustering_aedes/Connectivity_Clustering_Challenge_AGB_MG.md

 # 🧠 Coding Club Challenge: ALPN Connectivity-cosine clustering (Python & R)

-This challenge introduces how to perform **connectivity-cosine clustering** on ALPNs using **Python and R**, focusing on their upstream connectivity with sensory neurons.
-Participants will extract synaptic connectivity from the Aedes dataset and apply clustering and visualization methods to identify neuronal groups based on shared connectivity profiles.
+This challenge introduces how to perform **connectivity-cosine clustering** on ALPNs using **Python and R**, focusing on their upstream connectivity and/or with sensory neurons only.
+Participants will extract synaptic connectivity from the *Aedes* dataset and apply clustering and visualization methods to identify neuronal groups based on shared connectivity profiles.

 ---

 ## 📊 Workflow Overview (Python)

 1. 📚 **Fetch Metadata Retrieval**
-   - Retrieve neuron metadata from FlyTable / SeaTable.
+   - Retrieve neuron metadata from FlyTable / SeaTable excluding the following statuses: duplicate, tiny or fragment.

 2. 🧠 **Connectivity Data Retrieval**
    - Adjust synapse threshold as needed.
-   - Choose upstream and/or downstream partners. *(For ALPNs only upstream partners)*
+   - Choose upstream and/or downstream partners. *(For ALPN clustering use only upstream partners)*
    - Ensure compatible query settings for synapse tables.
    - Fetch synapse-level connectivity data using **fafbseg synapse connectivity** (not navis). *(Control batch size for speed and acceptance of query to the server)*